 Your 1098-E Student Loan Interest Statement has one of the most important numbers we'll give you this year—the amount of interest paid on your student loans in 2018.

 Why is this number so important?
 Because you might be able to deduct some or all of it from your income on your federal tax return, which could reduce the amount you pay in income tax—good news!

-You can find your 2017 student loan interest paid amount on your 1098-E Student Loan Interest Statement.
+Starting January 17, 2019, you can find your 2018 student loan interest paid amount on your 1098-E Student Loan Interest Statement.

 What do I do with my 1098-E?

 You'll have one 1098-E for each account listed on your Account Summary.

 To file your taxes, you don't need a physical copy of your 1098-E. Check with a tax advisor to determine how much of the interest paid on your student loans in the previous year is tax deductible.
 If you have more than one account, you'll need to look at multiple statements and add the numbers together for your total deduction.
 Enter the amount from box 1 into the student loan interest deduction portion of your tax return.